 No additional public infrastructure has been identified as resulting from this Planning Proposal.
+In fact, the Planning Proposal will support the efficient operation of the Robertson sewerage System.

 Section E - Reclassification of Land

 11. PN 16-001 Responses

 The following responses address the checklist provided at Attachment 1 to the LEP practice note PN 16-001 - Classification and reclassification of public land though a local environmental plan.
 It is noted that many of the responses have already been addressed previously in the Planning proposal.